- A rental car can make sense if you’re planning day trips to the Hoover Dam, or other attractions a short drive from Las Vegas.

-Over 42 million people visited Las Vegas in 2019, and according to a Las Vegas Convention and Visitor’s Authority (LVCVA) profile survey, only 17% of them rented a car.
+Over 38 million people visited Las Vegas in 2022, and according to a visitor profile survey conducted by the Las Vegas Convention and Visitor’s Authority, only 14% of them rented a car.

 The truth is, most people find renting a car in Las Vegas to be unnecessary as many attractions are close enough to walk, and cheap transportation options exist for those that are not.